LLNL/RAJA-project-template/README.md

 `./src/example.cpp`, and rebuild the code by running `make` in the `build` directory you created earlier.

+## Using an Installed Version of RAJA

+This project can also be configured using a pre-installed version of RAJA.
+This is the reccomended method for using RAJA in a large application.
+Please see the [RAJA documentation]() for details on building and installing RAJA

+Onec you have RAJA installed, configure the project and set the CMake option `RAJA_DIR` and `camp_DIR`:

+    cmake -DRAJA_DIR=/path/to/raja/share/raja/cmake -Dcamp_DIR=/path/to/raja/lib/cmake/camp ../

+Then build as before:

+    make

+If you are building this way, it's important to make sure that the options you build this project with match the options used to build the installed RAJA.

 ## Next Steps

 - For more information on RAJA, check out the RAJA